Skip to main content

 Set aside time as a couple

-Before the absence, talk about expectations and how you can meet those needs for each other.
+Before the absence, talk about your expectations and how you can both meet each other’s needs.
 Couples that set clear expectations ahead of time are more likely to cope better during their time apart.

 Create a financial plan